 3. Affirmations & Positive Statements

-This may seem quite silly to some of you but it has in fact proven itself to combat those with seasick at times.
-Here is an example of how to use affirmations and positive statements to yourself to help with feeling sick while on board…
+This may seem quite silly to some of you, but it has, in fact, proven itself to combat those with seasick at times.
+Affirmations and positive statements are one of the established 10 solutions to seasickness.
+Here is an example of how to use them to yourself to help with feeling sick while onboard…

 Address the PROBLEM – Seasickness.

 Probable Cause – Fear or lack of control.

 New Thought Pattern – “I am completely safe, nothing will happen to me, and I am at peace.”